Roberto Ongpin

-Roberto Velayo Ongpin (January 6, 1937 – February 5, 2023) was a Filipino businessman who served as the Minister of Commerce and Industry (initially as Minister of Industry) during the Marcos administration.
+Roberto Velayo Ongpin (January 6, 1937 – February 4, 2023) was a Filipino businessman who served as the Minister of Commerce and Industry (initially as Minister of Industry) during the Marcos administration.
 His younger brother Jaime served as the Minister of Finance of the Philippines under Marcos's successor, President Corazon Aquino.

 In the 2018 ranking by Forbes of the world's richest, Ongpin was named as the Philippines' twelfth wealthiest Filipino (up from sixteenth in 2017), with a net worth US$3.72 billion.

 Early life and education

 Ongpin was born on January 6, 1937.
-He was the second of seven children by Luis Roa Ongpin and Lourdes Morales Velayo.
+He was the second of seven children by Luis Roa Domingo Ongpin and Lourdes Morales Velayo-Ongpin.
 He grew up in the neighborhood of Pinaglabanan in San Juan, which was then a suburb of the City of Manila and a part of Rizal province.
 He was a great-grandson of Román T. Ongpin, a businessman and philanthropist who aided Filipino revolutionaries against the Spanish and American colonial administrations in the Philippines.
 The Ongpins have been named as among the "most influential and enduring families of the Philippines" for their contributions to the nation's growth.

 Ongpin attended school through a scholarship.
 After graduating high school from the Ateneo de Manila, he went on to earn a Bachelor of Science in Business Administration (cum laude) from the Ateneo de Manila University in 1957.
 He became a Certified Public Accountant (CPA) in 1958, after which he briefly joined Philippine Manufacturing Company (now Procter & Gamble Philippines).

 In 1961, Ongpin earned his Masters of Business Administration from Harvard University.
 It was during his time in Harvard that he met and married his wife of 55 years, Monica Arellano of Valparaiso, Chile.
 They have two children together, Stephen Arellano Ongpin and Anna Arellano Ongpin.
 He also has two other children from different mothers, Michelle Schroer Ongpin, and Julian Stone Ongpin.
 He has three grandchildren.